What is Construction In Progress Accounting_ Everything You Need To Know

 Photo by Pixabay on Pexels

-Construction in progress is an accountancy term for all the costs of construction associated with the building of fixed long-term assets.
-The construction in progress account has a natural debit balance, and is labeled as property, plant, and equipment as part of a company’s long-term assets on a balance sheet.
-Accountants will begin tracking depreciation once construction of the asset is complete and is put into service.
+Construction in progress is an accountancy term for all the costs of construction associated with building fixed long-term assets.
+The construction in progress account has a natural debit balance, and it is labeled as property, plant, and equipment belonging to the company’s long-term assets on a balance sheet.
+This means that accountants will begin tracking depreciation once the construction of the asset is complete and put into service.

-The cip account is basically just an account for recording all the different expenditures that will occur during a construction project.
+To simplify it, the CIP account is just an account that records all the different expenditures during a construction project.
 Because of this, it can be one of the largest fixed asset accounts in the books.

-Construction in progress accounting is also a prime target for auditors due to the length of time the account can be left open.
-Because companies can store costs under the account for extended periods of time, they can avoid depreciation, therefore reports could have profits listed at a higher value than they really are.
+Construction in progress accounting is also a prime target for auditors due to the time the account can be open.
+Companies can store costs under the account for extended periods, thus avoiding depreciation, meaning that reports could have profits listed at a higher value than they may be.

-In addition to knowing what construction in progress accounting is, you should also know what’s involved when recording the account.
-Like previously stated, the construction in progress account has a natural debit balance.
-All the construction costs associated with building the asset will accumulate under the account until the project is completed and the asset is in service.
+In addition to knowing what construction in progress accounting is, you should also know what’s specifically involved when recording the account.
+As previously stated, the construction in progress account has a natural debit balance.
+All the construction costs associated with building the asset will accumulate under the account using construction in progress journal entries until the project finishes and the asset is in service.

-Once the asset is put into service, the construction in progress account will be credited, and the debit is transferred to property, plant, and equipment.
-Below we’ll show you an example of what the recording may look like for a company.
+Once the asset is fully executed, the construction in progress account will be credited, and the debit will be transferred to the property, plant, and equipment.
+Below, we’ll show you an example of what the recording may look like for a company.

 For this example, let’s say Company ABC is the contractor and just began construction on a project for a new building.
 Here’s what Company ABC’s journal entries might look like during the construction process: